SixLabors/docs/articles/imagesharp/security.md

 # Security Considerations

 Image processing is a memory-intensive application.
-Most image processing libraries (including ImageSharp, SkiaSharp and Magick.NET) decode images into in-memory buffers for further processing.
-Without additional measures, any publicly facing service that consumes images coming from untrusted sources might be vulnerable to DoS attacks attempting to deplate process memory.
+Most image processing libraries (including ImageSharp, SkiaSharp, and Magick.NET) decode images into in-memory buffers for further processing.
+Without additional measures, any publicly facing service that consumes images coming from untrusted sources might be vulnerable to DoS attacks attempting to deplete process memory.

 Such measures can be:
 - Authentication, for example by using HMAC.
 See [Securing Processing Commands in ImageSharp.Web](../imagesharp.web/processingcommands.md#securing-processing-commands).